 After: the user just report their condition honesty and the rest will be taken care of by the app.
 So they don't have to remember all the rules on a hungover morning.

-Recently, the app received a storm of criticism in the media about the app's accuracy because some users got unwanted pregnancies while using the app.
-As I mentioned earlier, the result rely on both the algorithm and the quality of user data.
-Even with perfect algorithm, human errors can still render the result untrustworthy, and we all know how inevitable human errors are.
+Recently, the app received a storm of criticism in the media about the app’s accuracy, because some users got unwanted pregnancies while using the app.
+As I mentioned earlier, the result relies on both the algorithm and the quality of user data.
+Even with a perfect algorithm, human errors can still render the result inaccurate, and we all know how hard it is to completely avoid human errors.
 We can get pregnant because we accidentally scratched a condom with long nails, or we forget to use protection after stomach sickness while being on contraceptive pills.

-But this is where design can come in to help the users to reduce human errors, hence making the app more reliable.
+But this is where design can help the users to reduce human errors, hence making the app more reliable.

 2: HOLISTIC APP DESIGN APPROACH

 When it comes to app product design, it is so much more than bundling together a few webpages.
-As I can see on the current version, two of the most used screens can be easily packaged organically into one.
-It will not only have more relevant information at one glance, it will also give users the right feelings such as the joy of having a green day, or the frustration of missing a day of data input – this is crucial because it is based on these feelings the users will fall in love with the app and choose to be more active in measuring and inputting their temperatures.
+As I can see in the current version, two of the most used screens can be easily and organically packaged into one.
+It will both have more relevant information at one glance, and will also give users the intended feelings, such as the joy of having a green day, or the frustration of missing a day of data input — this is crucial because it is based on these feelings that the users will fall in love with the app and choose to be more active in measuring and inputting their temperatures.